seanblanchfield/blog/current/_posts/2022-05-12-configuring-ezviz-db1-doorbell-homeassistant.md

 Although it is initially alarming to see the doorbell connect to so many diverse server endpoints, there is nothing treacherous going on.
 Every service contacted by doorbell is necessary and expected, and is supplied by multiple redundant endpoints.
 If any endpoints are blocked, functionality will either break or degrade (while the doorbell fails over to an alternative endpoint).
 In any case, attempting to block by destination IP is futile, because the doorbell uses a very large and dynamic set of service endpoints.

 It surprised me that a TCP server is used to relay voice communication.
 I notice that the *RCA Security* app allows you to use the intercom separately to the video feed.
 Therefore, the doorbell must send caller-side audio *both* through UDP video stream *and* through the TCP voice server; meanwhile audio from the app is sent back to the doorbell only through the TCP voice server.
 An alternative design would have been for the app to reply to the doorbell's UDP audio-video stream with a UDP audio-only stream.
-This would have the lowest latency possible, and eliminate a server dependency.
-My guess is that a third party voice chat was used, with a drop-in client library and a server-side app (which HikVision/EZVIZ is hosting on AWS and UCloud).
+This would have the lowest possible latency, and eliminate a server dependency.
+My guess is that a third party voice chat solution was used, with a drop-in client library and a server-side app (which HikVision/EZVIZ is hosting on AWS and UCloud).

 It is a shame that there are so many server dependencies.
 When these servers are eventually taken offline, some doorbell functionality will stop working (although I have confirmed that local RTSP/ONVIF camera functionality will continue to work).
 Planned obsolescence is a risk for all smart doorbells, but this represents a missed opportunity to allow this device to work independently of its manufacturer's servers.
 In an ideal world, I would have liked:
 - the ability to specify which MQTT server to use for event communication.